Middle School Curriculum

 Middle School Fitness teaches the value of healthy living through physical activity, appraisal of personal health, fitness and injury prevention, game skills, and the promotion of sportsmanship and self-confidence.
 Students explore the notion that a truly healthy person is one who understands and nurtures their mental, physical, and emotional being.
 Students learn techniques needed to master cooperative and competitive games such as volleyball, soccer, basketball, football, and kickball.
 They learn about skill-related components of fitness such as agility, balance, coordination, power, reaction time, and speed.
 Leadership qualities are enhanced through cooperative games and trust-building activities.
 Students continue to participate cooperatively, follow directions, and encourage other players on the field.

 Woodlawn School's organic vegetable and flower garden serves as an outdoor classroom for gardening and science classes where students can gain exposure to the natural world and all its processes – biological, chemical and physical.
-Students in fifth and sixth grade spend time in the gardens each fall and spring growing vegetables, herbs, and flowers.
+Students in sixth grade spend time in the gardens each fall and spring growing vegetables, herbs, and flowers.
 Students plant, weed, harvest, add compost, and have fun learning science concepts in the gardens.
 At the end of the growing season, students take home organic produce they have grown themselves.
 Woodlawn uses organic gardening methods and does not use chemical fertilizers or weed killers.
 Students pull weeds and enrich the soil with nutrients by adding compost.
 Organic gardening practices provide a wholesome environment for Woodlawn's students and teach students how to be good stewards of the earth.

 Understanding how to best tackle life skills can be tricky as adolescents navigate change during the middle school years.
 Through weekly life skills classes, middle school students discuss relevant topics.
 Through small and large group discussions and activities, students discover that the middle school years are a time of growth and change and can be a rewarding experience as they begin to discover who they are, what they believe in, and how important they are in this world.
 Peer interactions are a critical yet confusing part of adolescent development.
 Open dialogue in a safe environment and self-reflective writing allow students to share challenges and opportunities that they are currently facing.
 This journey of self-discovery at the beginning of their middle school experience naturally branches into an exploration of the multiple ways a student can be a leader.
 Units are presented through thematic literature, journaling, role-playing, skits, discussion, and reflection.